Table of Contents

 What are treatment options for sciatica?
 (Continued)

-Other treatment options for sciatica include addressing the underlying cause and physical therapy.
-A variety of low back conditioning and stretching exercises are employed to help people recover from sciatica.
+Other treatment options for sciatica depend on its cause and include addressing the underlying cause and physical therapy.
+A variety of low-back conditioning and stretching exercises are employed to help people recover from sciatica.
 Medications used in the treatment of sciatica include pain relievers, muscle relaxants, anti-inflammatories, and antidepressants.
 Antidepressants actually can help in this setting by reducing pain perception in the brain.